drnsmith/drnsmith.github.io/content/projects/Project1/Project1.md

 The combination of these methods led to a more balanced performance across both training and validation sets, allowing the model to generalise better without compromising too much on training accuracy.

 ### To sum up,
 Overfitting can be a challenging issue, especially when working with complex datasets like recipe classification.
 However, with techniques like **dropout, early stopping, data augmentation, and regularisation**, I was able to create a model that performs well on both training and unseen data.
 Understanding the balance between learning and generalisation is key, and monitoring training metrics is crucial to spotting overfitting early on.

-# PART 5.
+# Part 5.
-### Introduction

 In building a recipe difficulty classifier, I wanted to make sure the model's predictions weren’t just accurate but also understandable.
 For anyone working with ML, especially in fields where transparency is key, model interpretability is crucial.
 This is where `LIME` (Local Interpretable Model-Agnostic Explanations) comes in.
 In this part, I’ll walk you through how I used `LIME` to make sense of my classifier’s decisions, ensuring that its predictions are grounded and explainable.

 ### Why Model Interpretability Matters
 ML models, particularly neural networks, are often referred to as "black boxes."
 They can make accurate predictions, but understanding why they make those predictions can be difficult.
 This lack of transparency can be problematic, especially when models are used in real-world applications where trust and accountability are essential.
 For my recipe classifier, understanding the model’s reasoning process was essential.
 I wanted to know:

  - *Which ingredients or techniques contribute to the model classifying a recipe as "Easy" or "Hard"?*
  - *How does the model weigh different aspects of a recipe to arrive at a difficulty level?*